Celo CLI

 The Command Line Interface allows users to interact with the Celo Protocol smart contracts.

-It’s a command-line interface around the ContractKit.
-It allows you to interact with the Celo Protocol and smart contracts using command-line tools rather than writing JavaScript.
-It provides modules for interacting with modules on the ContractKit and is an excellent code reference when defining your own modules.
-Some common features you may want to consider are helping users participate in elections or in on-chain governance, voting for validators, or helping users interact with multi-sig contracts.
+It’s a command-line interface for interacting with the Celo Protocol and core contracts.
+Some common features you may want try include transferring tokens, viewing account balances, participating in elections or in on-chain governance, voting for validators, or helping users interact with multi-sig contracts.

 NPM Package